 According to Index Mundi, raw cotton costs approximately $0.75 per pound.
 However, these prices are subject to constant change.
 Cotton costs significantly more once a producer has formed it into yarn, and its price increases again once this fiber is made into a final product.

 Cotton lets the skin breathe and reduces the risk of skin rashes while repelling dust mites, pollen, and other common allergens.
 Environmentalists will also appreciate that cotton is biodegradable and durable, even when abused by dirt, repeated washes, and the climate.

 Reasons Why You Should Choose Fabric Cotton

-The Impact Of Cotton Fabric On The Environment
+The Effects of Cotton Have On the Environment

 Advantages of Cotton Fabric In Clothing

 Cotton, as opposed to the majority of synthetic materials, is likely to absorb body heat while still allowing it to vaporize in air.
 It has the same effect as a towel would, drawing moisture out and decreasing the likelihood of bacterial and yeast growth.
 Because of this property, it is the best fiber for clothes to wear while exercising, for undies, and for sleeping.

 Cotton referes to a pleasant fabric to wear due of its suppleness and its ability to stretch.

 Insulating properties can be attributed to cotton's poor thermal conductivity.
 It allows you to maintain comfortable conditions throughout the year by preventing heat loss in the summer and retaining heat in the winter.
 Additionally, it is not susceptible to static cling.